-I. Relational Algebra [20 points]:
+1 Relational Algebra [20 Points]

-Since user-centered recommendation systems are gaining unprecedented popularity, it is a high time to create a "CMUQ venue recommendation system" which will record the preferences of current students for various recreational places in the Education City.
+Since user-centered recommendation systems are gaining unprecedented popularity, it is high time to create a "CMUQ venue recommendation system," which will record the preferences of current students for various recreational places in Education City.
 The ultimate goal is to recommend venues to new students based on the similarity of their preferences to more senior students.
 We start with the following relation schemas: